Audio induction loop: Design

 A hearing loop consists of one or more physical loops of cable which are placed around a designated area, usually a room or a building.
 The cable generates an electromagnetic field throughout the looped space which can be picked up by a telecoil-equipped hearing aid, a cochlear implant (CI) processor, or a specialized hand-held hearing loop receiver for individuals without telecoil-compatible hearing aids.

 The loops carry baseband audio-frequency currents; no carrier signal is used.
-The benefit is that it allows the sound source of interest – whether a musical performance or a ticket taker's side of the conversation – to be transmitted to the hearing-impaired listener clearly and free of other distracting noise in the environment.
+The benefit is that it allows the sound source of interest – whether a musical performance or a ticket taker's side of the conversation – to be transmitted to the listener clearly and free of other distracting noise in the environment.
 Typical installation sites include concert halls, ticket kiosks, high-traffic public buildings (for PA announcements), auditoriums, places of worship, courtrooms, meeting rooms, and homes.

 Theory

 The simplest form of AFIL is a single wire around a room, driven from a power amplifier as a loudspeaker would be driven.
 The coupling of magnetic fields is described mathematically by Faraday's law of induction.